KrisCanCrypto/Fairyland-Cottage/README.md

 ##### 768px & up Navbar

 - The navbar design for screens 768px & up prioritizes simplicity, cleanliness, and minimalism.
+Here the user can easily navigate through the website as targeted in no.1 of [user views](#users-views).
 It effectively guides users with links to each page, ensuring easy navigation.
 Additionally, the inclusion of an image logo offers users a quick way to return to the home page from any section of the website.

   ![alt img](assets/images/navbar-768px.webp)